jhonathanc/snes9x/README.md

 image (Clone repository on "https://github.com/jhonathanc/image" then "make && make install").

 smscddvd (Clone repository on "https://github.com/jhonathanc/smscdvd" then "make && make install").

+modules.tgz: A tar.gz file with IRX files on root of it, renamed to modules.tgz.